justintemp/Pintos_Starter/README.md

 1. Simply add to (or remove from) the list of test files you see in the `TEST_FILES` variable
 2. The list of all the tests can be seen by running `ls build/tests/userprog` (all of the green executables in here are test files)

+Things to note
+   - You redirect anything you don't care about to /dev/null
+   - The script redirects the result of the test to /dev/null and prints the output of the test by default.
+You can easily change this by changing the file redirection

 # How to debug a pintos test with GDB

 This is rather cumbersome, so just bear with me.